nikodunk/blog/_writing/2026-07-15-pretty-unix.md

 I was using Bazzite before but my OS was just too exciting as described above.
 I also like how Elementary is backed by a company and is more likely to (and has already been) long-lived, vs. a project that relies solely on free labor.

-Thank you for building this!
+Thank you for building this, Elementary!
 You have a new fan!
+Elementary OS in 2026 is a great common-sense balance between openness, while still being aesthetic and allowing me to get work done.